-For a serving of dry or dehydrated cat food they will eat right away, you can soak these in a couple of tablespoons of water to make a soup.
+For a serving of dry or dehydrated cat food they will eat right away, you can soak these in a couple of tablespoons of water or bone broth to make a soup.
 Dry food that's been wet will go bad very quickly, so a small amount is best if your cat likes to graze.